Peachcake: 2009-2013: Unbelievable Souls

 On May 3, 2011, Peachcake released a five-song EP titled This Wasn't Our Plan that included three songs from Unbelievable Souls, a demo of a new song and a remix done by DJ Semuta.
 The single "You Matter" was released a week prior on their website.

 "You Matter" was featured during the TNT television show, HawthoRNe, during the episode, "A Fair To Remember".
 The episode aired on July 5, 2011.

-Since the release of This Wasn't Our Plan, Peachcake has performed with and supported many national acts both locally in Arizona and on tour in the past few months, including shows with Cage The Elephant, Peter Murphy, She Wants Revenge, Washed Out, Neon Trees, Meat Puppets, Future Islands, T. Mills, Japanther, and Electric Guest.
+Since the release of This Wasn't Our Plan, Peachcake has performed with and supported many national acts both locally in Arizona and on tour in the past few months, including shows with Cage The Elephant, Future Islands, Peter Murphy, She Wants Revenge, Washed Out, Neon Trees, Meat Puppets, T. Mills, Japanther, and Electric Guest.

 Peachcake's single "You Matter" was featured on Paul Frank's Academy Of Awesome compilation showcasing bands that had performed during Paul Frank's Academy Of Awesome Summer Tour.
 The album was released on November 22, 2011, on Paul Frank Records through iTunes and Amazon.

 In July 2012, Peachcake performed at the ten-year anniversary of Slottsfjell in Tønsberg, Norway, featuring New Order, Janelle Monáe, Friendly Fires, Wolfmother, Chase & Status, Noah & The Whale and more.

 On July 31, Peachcake announced that their new album, Unbelievable Souls, would be released on September 25 and unveiled the first single, "The World Is Our Platform To Mean Something", on their website.

 On September 25, 2012, Peachcake digitally released their album, Unbelievable Souls, along with the music video for "The World Is Our Platform To Mean Something".

 Their last show was April 13, 2013, at Crescent Ballroom in Phoenix, AZ.
 The group has been inactive since then.

 2020-2022: Pruett's Death and Legacy

-On June 14, 2020, founding member Stefan Pruett had passed away due to apparent heart failure.
-Born with a congenital heart condition, Pruett had survived three open-heart surgeries and had lived all his with a pacemaker.
+On June 14, 2020, founding member Stefan Pruett had died due to apparent heart failure.
+Born with a congenital heart condition, Pruett had survived three open-heart surgeries and had lived all his life with a pacemaker.
 He was found in his Los Angeles apartment by friend and collaborator Jeremy Dawson.
-Dawson said that Pruett’s pacemaker was due for a tune-up earlier this year but that his appointment kept getting pushed back due to the COVID-19 crisis.
+Dawson said that Pruett's pacemaker was due for a tune-up earlier this year but that his appointment kept getting pushed back due to the COVID-19 crisis.

 Mike McHale, Peachcake band member and longtime friend of Pruett, coordinated a memorial charity concert honoring Stefan on January 15, 2022, at Crescent Ballroom in Phoenix, AZ.
 The event brought together friends and family of Stefan to celebrate his life and all of the music that he had created in his lifetime, including a performance by Forrest Kline of Hellogoodbye, Jeremy Dawson of Shiny Toy Guns showcasing the music of Pruett's final project, The Guidance, and McHale along with past band members performing the music of Peachcake.